SERVICES

 All rezoning enquiries should be directed to PlanUEL@gov.bc.ca.

-Planning, Development and Building Permit Inquiries
+Planning, Development Permit, and Building Permit Enquiries

 Tenant Improvement Permits